-This Ranger’s fan was inspired to aim for a musical career after hearing Glasgow band Travis play at T in the Park, Scotland’s biggest music festival.
+Amy was inspired to aim for a musical career after hearing Glasgow band Travis play at T in the Park, Scotland’s biggest music festival.

-Hailed as the British Janis Joplin, she was the vocalist in band Stone the Crows with Alex Harvey’s brother Leslie.
-Her most famous song is No Mean City, as it was the theme music to Glasgow-based detective drama Taggart, in which she appeared for one episode as a gypsy fortune teller.
+Hailed as the British Janis Joplin, she was the vocalist in the band Stone the Crows with Alex Harvey’s brother Leslie.
+Her most famous song is No Mean City, as it was the theme music to Glasgow-based detective drama Taggart, in which she appeared for one episode as a fortune teller.

 Best known as the creative force of Dire Straits, he has also composed music for films, including Bill Forsyth’s Scottish classic, Local Hero.

-This welder’s daughter has had an enduring solo career since the break-up of band Fairground Attraction in the late 1980s.
+This welder’s daughter has had an enduring solo career since the break-up of the band Fairground Attraction in the late 1980s.

 This Glaswegian gay icon is best known for pop bands Bronski Beat and The Communards.

 This six-piece band blends pop and folk music with thoughtful lyrics.

 Critically adored band named after the French children’s book and TV show.